 I spent a few hours at the Kuang Si Falls and time went by so fast.
 Indeed, this place is splendid, and it’s hard to describe with accuracy the beauty of those waterfalls.
 An unmissable if you go to the north of Laos.

-Info to admire the Kuang Si Falls
+Kuang Si Falls tips

 - Wanna go to Laos?
 Check the visa policy here.
 Most countries can get a visa on arrival either at the airport of if you come overland.
 You’ll have to pay between 30 and 40 dollars US, depending on your citizenship.
 Add one extra dollar if you cross the border during the weekend.
 Bring an ID photo.